safesurfer/comments-plugin/README.md

 ## How to Use

-To use this plugin, upload `comment.js` to your website using Web Hosting Manager.
+To use this plugin, upload `comment.js` from the build folder to your website using Web Hosting Manager.

 Add the script to your html page: